AliSajid/AliSajid.github.io/content/posts/the_gambler_negotiation.md

 title: "Kenny Rogers and the Gambler: A Lesson in Negotiation"
 date: 2024-04-05T13:24:19-04:00
 draft: false
+summary: "I have spent a considerable amount of time in this class.
+This was not just limited to the time spent _in_ class, but involves the time I spent reading, preparing for the exercises and then just plain trying to apply the lessons to my daily life.
+This has left me with significant appreciation for the importance of being in such a course and having the kind of systematic tools that [Malhotra and Bazerman](https://www.amazon.com/Negotiation-Genius-Obstacles-Brilliant-Bargaining/dp/0553384112)[^1] promote in their book."
 tags:
   ["Negotiation", "Kenny Rogers", "The Gambler", "Lessons", "Class Assignment"]
 categories: ["Essays", "Negotiation"]